hamacom2004jp/cmdbox/docs_src/docs/tutorial.rst

 How to implement a new command using cmdbox
 ======================================================

-- Under the `sample/app/features/cli` folder, you will find an implementation of the `client_time` mentioned earlier.
+- Under the `sample/app/features/cli` folder, you will find an implementation of the `sample_client_time` mentioned earlier.
 - The implementation is as follows.
 (Slightly abbreviated display)
 - Create the following code and save it in the `sample/app/features/cli` folder.
 - See `sample_client_time.py` .